githubuniverseworkshops/your-oss-strategy/README.md

-# your-oss-strategy
-GitHub Universe Workshop: Design Your Open Source Strategy
+# Design Your Open Source Strategy

+_A 2018 GitHub Universe Workshop_

+### Workshop Pre-requisites

+- A GitHub.com account